Lagos Driver Sets Self, LASTMA Officer, Bus Ablaze In Attempt To Evade Arrest

-A shocking incident occurred on Tuesday, when a commercial bus driver set himself, his bus, and a LASTMA officer ablaze in an attempt to evade arrest for a traffic offence.
+It was a shocking incident yesterday at the Apapa-Oshodi Expressway, when a commercial bus driver set himself, his bus and a LASTMA officer on fire in an attempt to evade arrest for an alleged traffic offence.

-The driver, whose identity has not been disclosed, was intercepted by LASTMA officials for violating traffic regulations at the Cele inward Mile-2 area.
+The driver, whose identity has not been disclosed, was intercepted by officials of the Lagos State Traffic Management Authority (LASTMA), for allegedly violating traffic regulations at the Cele inward Mile-2 area of the road.

 Bakare-Oki stated: “The Lagos State Traffic Management Authority, LASTMA, has been made aware of a distressing video showing the driver of a Volkswagen T4 commercial bus, license plate LSD 355 CK, setting both his vehicle and LASTMA officers ablaze in a brazen attempt to evade arrest.